Back to Blog

 Insider Guide: Flatiron School’s Admissions Assessment

-When you choose to start a program at Flatiron School, we know that you are investing — both financially and an investment of your time.
-That’s why it’s important that you are a right fit for the program and vice versa — that our program is the right fit for you.
-One way we make sure that the program is a good fit is with an admissions assessment test.
+When you choose to start a program at Flatiron School, we know that you are investing both financially and an investment of your time.
+That’s why it’s essential that you are the right fit for the program and vice versa that our program is the right fit for you.
+One way we ensure the program is a good fit is through an admissions assessment test.

-The admissions assessment is a cognitive aptitude test that analyzes your problem-solving skills, critical thinking skills, your attention to detail, and your ability to learn new information.
-There are three different styles of questions — verbal, math and logic, and spatial reasoning.
+The admissions assessment is a cognitive aptitude test that analyzes your problem-solving skills, critical thinking skills, attention to detail, and your ability to learn new information.
+There are three different styles of questions: verbal, math, logic, and spatial reasoning.
 Think of the questions more like brain teasers, not about coding, computers, or cybersecurity.

-After all, in addition to your experience and skills so far (if any!), we are more interested in understanding your ability to learn and pick up the skills that will be taught in our courses.
+After all, in addition to your experience and skills so far (if any!), we are more interested in understanding your ability to learn and pick up the skills taught in our courses.

 The test is 15 minutes long and can include up to 50 questions.
 But don’t stress.
 We don’t expect you to complete all the questions.
 Less than 1% of people complete all 50 questions.